Work Positive Project 2005-2007

 Joint HSA/HSENI Initiative

-This Work Positive project was a joint cross-border initiative by the Health and Safety Authority (HSA, Republic of Ireland) and the Health and Safety Executive Northern Ireland (HSENI) to reduce work-related stress.
+This specific one-off Work Positive project was a joint cross-border initiative by the Health and Safety Authority (HSA, Republic of Ireland) and the Health and Safety Executive Northern Ireland (HSENI) to reduce work-related stress.

 Welcome & Introduction

 The Health and Safety Authority (HSA) and the Health & Safety Executive for Northern Ireland (HSENI) in conjunction with six organisations in Northern Ireland and the Republic of Ireland have jointly piloted the Work Positive resource pack.
 This is a stress audit tool which can be used to assist organisations in meeting the requirements of the Health and Safety Executive‘s (HSE UK) Management Standards for Work-Related Stress.